 Robert Frommer serves as a senior attorney with the Institute for Justice.
-He joined the Institute in August 2008 and litigates cases to promote economic liberty, protect free speech, and secure individuals’ rights to private property.
+He joined the Institute in August 2008 and litigates cases both to secure individuals’ rights to private property and to protect free speech.

 Before joining IJ, Robert was an attorney with the Washington, D.C., office of Gibson, Dunn & Crutcher LLP.
 He is a former law clerk to Judge Morris Sheppard Arnold of the U.S. Court of Appeals for the Eighth Circuit.
 Robert received his law degree magna cum laude from the University of Michigan Law School in 2004.